Creatige/Creatige-App/README.md

 **Optional Nice-to-have Stories**

-- [ ] Share between other social media

-- [ ] User receives push notifications to notify them their image is ready
+Feed

+ - [x] Make profile pictures circular
+ - [x] Pull to refresh
+ - [x] Make image take whole width of screen
+ - [x] Implement search function, by user
-- [ ] User can change the visibility of their profile
+ - [x] User can delete posts
+ - [x] Delete refreshes feed

+Detail

+ - [x] Make profile pictures circular
+ - [x] Make image take all width of screen
+ - [x] Show prompt
+ - [x] Show negative prompt
-- [x] Allow user to search for other user posts
+ - [x] Allow user to favorite a post (the Favorites view should be implemented in Feed for this to be evident)
+ - [x] Show number of times a post was added to favorites
+ - [x] Allow user to delete post
+ - [x] delete finishes the Detail activity, goes back to Feed, and refreshes it

+Create

+ - [x] Add progressbar
+ - [x] Create thread to continue generating in background when navigating away from fragment
+ - [x] Show the values of the sliders in TextViews next to them
+ - [x] Auto hide keyboard after pressing "Create" button and make EditText lose focus

+Profile

+ - [x] Pull to refresh
-- [x] User can refresh posts timeline by pulling down to refresh
+ - [x] Delete should also refresh recyclerview to show the deletion

-- [ ] User can add friends to see their creations on their feed

-- [x] User can add posts to their favorites
+ - [x] Long press to delete

-- [ ] User can view a feed of their favorite images
+ - [x] Make profile pictures circular

 ### 2. Screen Archetypes